CoBrALab/RABIES/README.md

-                        registration is executed through registration of the EPI-generated template from ants_dbm to the anatomical template. (default: False) --disable_anat_preproc
+                        registration is executed through registration of the EPI-generated template from ants_dbm to the anatomical template. (default: False) --bias_cor_method {otsu_reg,thresh_reg}
+                        Choose the algorithm for bias field correction of the EPI before registration.otsu_reg will conduct an
+                        initial serie of N4BiasFieldCorrection oriented by
+                        Otsu masking method, followed by a rigid registration to provide a brain mask orienting the final correction.thresh_reg will instead use an initial
+                        voxel intensity thresholding method for masking, and will conduct a subsequent rigid registration to provide a brain mask orienting the final correction.
+                        (default: otsu_reg)
+  --disable_anat_preproc
                         This option disables the preprocessing of anatomical images before commonspace template generation.